Resolved observations of transition disks: THE ROLE OF EMBEDDED PROTOPLANETS

 \section{THE ROLE OF EMBEDDED PROTOPLANETS}

 Key to understanding the astrophysics of circumstellar disks, and eventually giant planet formation, is definitive information on the proto-planetary systems that these disks potentially host.
 Three promising protoplanet detections have recently been reported from their thermal signal at $\sim$3~$\mu$m, in the gapped disks HD~100546 \citep[][]{Quanz2013ApJ...766L...1Q, Quanz2015ApJ...807...64Q}, HD~169142 \citep[][]{Reggiani2014ApJ...792L..23R} and in LkCa~15 \citep[][]{Sallum2015Natur.527..342S}.
+In the case of LkCa~15 the identification of an accreting compact body is strengthened by the detection of coincident and unresolved H$\alpha$ emission.

-The interpretation of these unresolved signals is difficult, as accretion onto a compact body heats its surroundings \citep[e.g.][]{Montesinos2015ApJ...806..253M}, resulting in an extended thermal signal well in excess of genuine photospheric emission, and perhaps also a local scale height enhancement.
-An example of such extended near-IR emission, both in thermal emission (e.g. in $L$ band) and in scattered-light (e.g. in $K$ band), is the spatially extended signal from HD~100546b \citep[][]{Garufi2016arXiv160104983G}.
-In general the morphological details of such circumplanetary regions are very difficult to ascertain because of observational biases, either in the high-contrast techniques or in near-IR interferometry, which are being tackled by technological breakthroughs (i.e. with extreme AO cameras such as GPI and SPHERE, and the next-generation interferometry instruments such as VLTI-MATISSE).
-In the case of LkCa~15 the interpretation in terms of an accreting body is strengthened by the detection of coincident and unresolved H$\alpha$ emission.
+The interpretation of unresolved continuum signals at low contrasts is difficult, as the protoplanet accretion luminosity leads to a positive feedback in stellocentric accretion \citep[][]{Montesinos2015ApJ...806..253M}, resulting in an extended thermal signal well in excess of genuine photospheric emission, and perhaps also a local enhancement in scale height.
+An example of such extended near-IR emission, both in thermal emission (e.g. in $L$ band) and in scattered-light (e.g. in $K$ band), could be the spatially extended signal from HD~100546b \citep[][]{Garufi2016arXiv160104983G}.